Marriage Day 22 – Five Tips for Arguing Well

 Time to Reflect

-Perhaps you are currently in disagreement with your spouse.
+Perhaps you are currently in a disagreement with your spouse.
 If so, based on the five tips, here are a few reflective questions:

 1. Expectations: Why are you surprised that your spouse does wrong?